kevin-44/WAX_ExpressTrade_Integration/README.md

 > **Note**: This API key is different from your OPSkins API key.

-Send a `POST` request to the [CreateVCaseUser](https://github.com/OPSkins/trade-opskins-api/blob/master/IUser/CreateVCaseUser.md) endpoint, replacing `http://example.com` with your domain and `example` with your desired display name for your website (e.g. shown on a trade offer requesting keys):
+Invoke the [CreateVCaseUser](https://github.com/OPSkins/trade-opskins-api/blob/master/IUser/CreateVCaseUser.md) endpoint in your SSH client, replacing `http://example.com` with your domain and `example` with your desired display name for your website (e.g. shown on a trade offer requesting keys):

 ```
 curl -d '{"site_url":"http://example.com","display_name":"example"}' -H "Content-Type: application/json" -X POST https://api-trade.opskins.com/IUser/CreateVCaseUser/v1/